top of page

 Luxor_4032-8.jpg

-In addition to these four adjacent chapels, lying south of the main temple, there was another chapel, situated within the northwest corner of the enclosure wall.
-The chapel was first excavated by Baraize, later by Bruyère, who labelled it Chapel E.
+In addition to these four adjoining chapels to the south of the main temple, there was another chapel located in the north-west corner of the enclosure wall.
+This chapel was first excavated by Baraize and later by Bruyère, who called it Chapel E.

 It is no longer visible.
-It was damaged by the temple enclosure wall, which was built through it.
-It consisted of a forecourt, inner hall, pronaos and sanctuary.
-Part of its northern wall was shared by chapels outside the northern enclosure wall.
-More remains of small New Kingdom chapels, erected by the occupants of Deir el-Medina are scattered within the northern enclosure wall.
+It was damaged by the enclosure wall which was built through it.
+It consisted of a forecourt, an inner hall, a pronaos and a sanctuary.
+Part of its northern wall was used by chapels outside the northern enclosure wall.
+Other remains of small New Kingdom chapels, built by the occupants of Deir el-Medina, are scattered within the northern enclosure wall.

 Luxor_457-9.jpg